An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Tardy to School

+The school day begins at 8:05 AM, and students who arrive after carpool ends will be marked tardy.
+Parents must sign in students who are tardy at Reception so that they are not marked as absent for the day.
 Arriving on time positively impacts students, providing time for organization, socialization, and preparation for the day.
 Conversely, late arrival can cause children to feel rushed or behind, which starts their day negatively.
-The school day begins at 8:05 AM, and students who arrive after that time will be marked tardy.
 If a pattern of tardiness develops, the Division Head will contact the parents to rectify the situation.
-Please note that parents must sign in students who are tardy at Reception so that they are not marked as absent for the day.

 Extended Absences